"First question: so you have messed with my life before?"

 "Checkmate, good game."

 "Checkmate.
-Holy shit man, you have never ever beaten me up like this before.
-Do you have some kind of A.I. in that friggin earbud?"
+Holy shit man, you have never, ever beaten me like this before.
+Do you have some kind of A.I. in that fucking earbud?"

 Philbert handed him the earbud.
-Lou listened while they played another game.
-He lost again because he over-adjusted to Philbert's opening ploy.
-Flustered, Lou gave the earbud back.
+Lou listened for a minute.
+Flustered, he gave the earbud back.

 They played for the regular three-beer limit and then called it quits.

-"Well, thanks, I appreciate your advice and support but I do have a favor to ask."
+"Well, thanks man, I appreciate your advice and support, but I do have a favor to ask."

 "Anything bud."